Belgrade Beer Fest

 During Festival

-• Navigate themself with an Interactive map and follow the lineup in real-time and check your “All you can drink pass” expenses
+• Navigate themself with an Interactive map and follow the lineup in real-time, and check your “All you can drink pass” expenses.

 After

-• Watch the performances online on Microsite.
+• Watch the performances online on the Microsite.

 IN THIS SECTION